tonyduan/retinanet-detection/READMATH.md

 ---

-This repository implements the RetinaNet architecture for single-shot object detction as described in [1], built on top of a ResNet-50 backbone.
+This repository implements the RetinaNet architecture for single-shot object detction as described in [1], built on top of a ResNet-50 backbone [2].
+Here we support the MSCOCO [3] and Pascal VOC [4] datasets.
+See the `out/` directory for examples from trained models.

 #### Preliminaries